5 Day Croatia Itinerary Ideas: Try One Of These Routes

 Another Croatian destination famous for its Game of Thrones filming locations, the southern city of Split is another historical coastal town awash with beautiful buildings and picturesque streets.
 Centered around Diocletian’s Palace, built in 305 AD, Split’s Old Town is strewn with relics of the past.
 Island-hopping adventures await travelers eager for more.

-Read more about Split here ↳
+Read more about Split here. ↳

 Zadar

 With its own Roman ruins, centuries-old churches, and youthful cafe scene, Zadar is the antidote to the tourist crowds of Dubrovnik and Split.
 Situated on a peninsula, the port town has enough sights to keep you entertained for more than a day.
-There are also some excellent transport links that can get you from the mainland to some far-flung Adriatic islands if you want to get off the beaten track.

-Read more about Zadar here ↳
+Read more about Zadar here. ↳

 Hvar